epfl-ada/ada-2021-project-palomamo/README.md

 # Breaking News: Gender inequality in the press
 A study on how different genders are represented in UK newspapers, in terms of proportions, quote themes and comparison to other countries throughout the years 2015-2020.

+Check out our data story [here](https://morwald.github.io/ada_project/).

+Follow the order below for a coherent reading of our jupyter notebooks: data_preprocessing -> gender_representation -> gender_topics

 ## Abstract
 Gender representation in most work-related domains has for a long time been largely dominated by men.
 But in the last decades, women and gender diverse individuals' rights and voices have gained awareness and freedom.
 We want to analyze how this evolution translates in the newspapers, more precisely in the UK.
 In this project, we aim to study how differently women are represented in English newspapers compared to men, its evolution over the last five years, as well as the representation of gender minorities.
 The first aspect to consider is the proportion of quotes depending on the gender.
 Then, we will extract the most popular subjects deoending on genders using a machine learning tool called Empath.
 Via this analysis we hope to extract some interesting information and raise awareness over women and gender minorities' representation.